guillemalomar/GeneticAlgorithm/README.md

 - numpy 1.16.4
 - pytest 5.0.1

 Optional.
-If you want to use MongoDB, you will also need to install the following PIP package:
+If you want to use MongoDB or MySQL, you will also need to install the following PIP packages:

 - pymongo 3.8.0
+- mysql-connector-python 8.0.14
+mysql-connector-python-rf 2.2.2

 ## Documentation